ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

    1 / sqrt(2x) * e^(3y)

-Let's say we would like to determine which sub-part of the  expression takes the  most time  to evaluate  and perhaps  attempt to  rework the expression based on the results.
+Lets say we would like to determine which sub-part  of the  expression takes the  most time  to evaluate  and perhaps  attempt to  rework the expression based on the results.
 In order to do this we will create  a text file  called 'test.txt'  and then  proceed to  make some educated